 Darbepoetin alfa may sometimes cause or worsen high blood pressure, especially in patients with long-term kidney failure.
 This effect may be caused by the number of red blood cells increasing too quickly, usually within the first 3 months of starting treatment.
 If you have high blood pressure, it should be adequately controlled before beginning treatment with this medication.
 Your blood pressure should be checked frequently.
 Ask your doctor if you should learn how to monitor your own blood pressure.
 If high blood pressure develops or worsens, follow your doctor's instructions about diet changes and starting or adjusting your high blood pressure medication.
 Lowering high blood pressure helps prevent strokes, heart attacks, and further kidney problems.
 Keep all laboratory appointments to have your blood count tested regularly to reduce the chance of this side effect.

 This medication may rarely cause blood clots.
-Seek immediate medical attention if you notice any of the following rare but very serious side effects: pain/redness/swelling/weakness of the arms or legs, calf pain/swelling that is warm to the touch, new/worsening shortness of breath, coughing up blood, sudden vision changes, slurred speech, weakness on one side of the body, sudden severe headache, chest/jaw/left arm pain, irregular heartbeat, fainting, blood clots in your hemodialysis vascular access site.
+Get medical help right away if you notice any of the following rare but very serious side effects: pain/redness/swelling/weakness of the arms or legs, calf pain/swelling that is warm to the touch, new/worsening shortness of breath, coughing up blood, sudden vision changes, slurred speech, confusion, weakness on one side of the body, sudden severe headache, chest/jaw/left arm pain, irregular heartbeat, fainting, blood clots in your hemodialysis vascular access site.

 Rarely, this medication may suddenly stop working well after a period of time because your body may make antibodies that reduce the effectiveness of darbepoetin alfa, and a very serious anemia can result.
 Tell your doctor immediately if symptoms of anemia return (e.g., increased tiredness, low energy, pale skin color, shortness of breath).